CDCgov/ixa/docs/book/src/topics/performance.md

 # Performance and Profiling

-## Tweaking Compiler Optimizations with Build Profiles
+## Optimizing Performance with Build Profiles

 Build profiles allow you to configure compiler settings for different kinds of builds.
 By default, Cargo uses the `dev` profile, which is usually what you want for normal